-In most cases cyber criminals behind malspam emails like this one attempt to trick recipients into clicking a download link for a malicious file and opening that file, or executing the file that is attached to an email.
-In one way or another, the main purpose of such emails is to deceive recipients into infecting their computers with a certain malicious software.
-This particular malspam email is used to distribute a Remote Access Trojan called Agent Tesla.
+Cyber criminals behind these malspam emails attempt to trick recipients into clicking a download link for a malicious file, and then opening the file, or executing the file attached to an email.
+The main purpose of these emails is to deceive recipients into infecting their computers with malicious software.

 |Trojan, password-stealing virus, banking malware, spyware.

 |Message from Teco regarding an order.

 |Teco New Order.img (its name may vary).

 |Avast (Win32:MalwareX-gen [Trj]), BitDefender (Trojan.GenericKD.35056115), ESET-NOD32 (A Variant Of MSIL/Kryptik.YLZ), Kaspersky (HEUR:Trojan-PSW.MSIL.Agensla.gen), Full List Of Detections (VirusTotal).

 |Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.

 |Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.

 |Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.

 |Malware Removal (Windows)

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.